Ralfarios/pokedexpedia/README.md

 check http://localhost:3000/ for development.

 ## Endpoints
-For the detail, visit this UserList API Documentation
 | Route                             | Description                            |
 | --------------------------------- | -------------------------------------- |
 | `/page/${pagenumber}`             | See all Pokémons                       |